-Most of this the information in the table below is taken from Beitzel, or from the verses or links provided, or from the corresponding Wikipedia article, comment added by yours truly.
-I have recently (July 6, 2015) added suggestions from Fruchtenbaum (pages 203-221)40 for locations of otherwise unidentifiable peoples, though for the most part his ideas do not differ from Beitzel.
+Most of the information in the table below is taken from Beitzel, or from the verses or links provided, or from the corresponding Wikipedia article, comment added by yours truly.
+I have recently (July 6, 2015) added suggestions from Fruchtenbaum (pages 203-221)36 for locations of otherwise unidentifiable peoples, though for the most part his ideas do not differ from Beitzel.

 Many of the genealogies in the Bible are not complete, and this was well understood by the original Israelite readers.
-This is explained at length in Aschmann.net/BibleChronology/BibleGenealogies.pdf, reasons.org/files/articles/The-Genesis-Genealogies.pdf, and reasons.org/articles/from-noah-to-abraham-to-moses-proof-of-genealogical-gaps-in-mosaic-literature-part-1.
-Thus "father" often simply means ancestor, and "son" means descendant, throughout the Bible, as when Jesus is referred to as the "son of David".
+This is explained at length in aschmann.net/BibleChronology/BibleGenealogies.pdf, reasons.org/files/articles/The-Genesis-Genealogies.pdf, and and "son" means descendant, throughout the Bible, as when Jesus is referred to as the "son of David".
 So we cannot necessarily assume, for instance, that Peleg was the great-great-grandson of Shem: there may have been many more generations separating them.
 We can only know the actual number of generations if Scripture provides this information independently of the genealogy.
 Thus we know that Terah really was Abraham's father not from Genesis 11:26, part of the genealogy, but from Genesis 11:27-31, which makes very clear the actual relationships.

-Not only that, but, as already discussed in §33 and its subsections, it need not be assumed that all of the names in Genesis 10 refer to individuals: some may refer to descendant nations.
-Thus, it is very probable that Sheba refers to a people group that had a mixed descent from both Shem and Ham, as discussed below and shown on Map 1,41 and the same is probably true of Havilah.
+Not only that, but in Genesis 10, it need not be assumed that all of the names refer to individuals: some may refer to descendant nations.
+Thus, it is very probable that Sheba refers to a people group that had a mixed descent from both Shem and Ham, as discussed below and shown on Map 1,37 and the same is probably true of Havilah.
 And of course it is quite clear that some of the names do not refer to individuals but to ethnic affiliations, as in the case of the names colored blue or teal in Table 2, but it is unclear which category the rest fall into.